pmacct/pmacct/docs/README_BMP_HA.md

 # Sending Signals Commands

-The main actions that need to be triggered by commands, are sending the siganls to refresh the timestamp and to force to change collector status.
+The main actions that may need to be triggered by commands are the likes of refreshing the timestamp and force to change collector status.
 To use them, firstly start the collector:

 ```bash
  ~# sudo systemctl nfacctd-bmp-locA01.service
  ~# sudo systemctl nfacctd-bmp-locB01.service
 ```

-In order to send the signal, we need to search for the process ID of targeted process.
+In order to send the signal, one has to seek for the PID of the targeted process.
 Let's assume that now A is active and B is passive.
 To search for the process ID, type:

 ```bash
  ~# sudo ps -ef | grep "nfacctd: Core Process"
 ```

-If you want to now set B as the active one, you need to refresh A's timestamp.
+If one now wants to set B as the active one, one needs to refresh A's timestamp.
 Simply type:

 ```bash
  ~# sudo kill -34 collectorA-nfacctd-core-processID
 ```

 Now A is queuing messages while B is dumping.
-If you want to now force A to dump as well, type:
+If now one wants to force A to dump as well, type:

 ```bash
  ~# sudo kill -35 collectorA-nfacctd-core-processID
 ```

-Now both A&B are dumping.
+Now both A & B are dumping.
 If you now want B, which is initially dumping, to stop and queue messages, simply type:

 ```bash
  ~# sudo kill -36 collectorB-nfacctd-core-processID
 ```

 Now A is dumping and B is queuing messages.
 However, A has a lower priority and B has a higher priority due to the timestamp.
-If you want to set all them back to their normal status, simply type:
+If one wants to set all them back to their normal status, simply type:

 ```bash
  ~# sudo kill -37 collectorA-nfacctd-core-processID